kimm00/IT-MBTI/CONTRIBUTING.md

 # Contributing to IT-MBTI
 We appreciate your interest in contributing to IT-MBTI!
 Contributions are what make open-source projects great.
-Whether you want to report a bug, propose a feature, or submit a pull request, this document will guide you through the process.
+This document will guide you through the process.

 ---